 What is vaginal atrophy?

-This is a condition that occurs due to a lack of estrogen in the vaginal tissue.
-With this normal decline of estrogen that occurs after menopause, the vaginal and vulvar tissue can become thin and dry.
+Vaginal Atrophy occurs due to a lack of estrogen in the vaginal tissue, which occurs after menopause.
+The vaginal and vulvar tissue can become thin and dry.
 This can lead to vaginal dryness, pain with intercourse, increased sensitivity to the vaginal area and recurrent urinary tract infections.

 How is vaginal atrophy diagnosed?